gen2brain/comic-utils/README.markdown

     comic-convert --bmp-4 --cover --zip /mnt/media/comics/BradBarron/Brad_Barron_01 - Neljudi.cbr

 This example will convert all images except comicbook cover to 4bit BMP image, cover will be 8bit BMP in 256 colors.
-Also, archive is converted to zip format so you get as a result "Brad_Barron_01 - Neljudi.cbz" file in "_converted" directory.
+Also, archive is converted to zip format so you get as a result .cbz file in _converted directory.

-BMP format is lossless format, for black&white pages very good choice, zip and rar can compress him very well, archive size can be smaller 2-3x and will be readable by comic readers.
+[BMP](http://en.wikipedia.org/wiki/BMP_file_format) format is lossless format, for black&white pages very good choice, zip and rar can compress him very well, archive size can be smaller 2-3x and will be readable by comic readers.

 #### comic-thumbnails